 My recipe for Peking duck pancakes encompasses all the classic elements of one of my all-time favourite foods including the sweet and salty hoisin.
-The pancakes are perfect with tapioca!
+The pancakes are perfect with tapioca flour!

 If you like fried coconut shrimp, you’ll love my take on it!
 They’re crispy, golden and crunchy on the outside and the honey-lemon glaze is to die for.
 No refined sugar, no grains and no junk – just real food, including tapioca coming in the clutch for awesome texture.

 Fried chicken can be an intimidating dinner to make.
 Turn it into meatballs, though, and skip out on the deep frying altogether with this simpler (and healthier) dish, encompassing comforting Southern flavour.

 My pizza crusts may be unconventional, but they really work!
 The crisp, thin crust hits the spot for that craving, plus they’re not only grain-free… they’re nut-free!
 Perfect for packing up the kiddos’ lunches.

 Inspired by knödel which is usually made of flour or potato, this healthier-for-you version is a fun way to get in more veggies.
 They’re usually a side with meat or stews.
 I pan-fry them for that crispy crust.

 This recipe is a super fun way to use tapioca pearls!
 These authentic-tasting Thai dumplings are loaded with colourful veggies, and they’re both paleo- and vegan-friendly.
 Recipe from Greens of the Stone Age.

 I love mixing up traditional muffins and bread with savoury recipes like this take on zucchini bread using tapioca flour.
 It’s a great way to embrace summer produce, and these muffins are packed with flavour from ground pumpkin seeds in the batter!